segmentio/action-destinations/docs/create.md

       // the human-friendly description of the action. supports markdown
       description: 'Post a message to a Slack channel',

-      // whether or not this should appear in the Quick Setup
-      recommended: true,

       // fql query to use for the subscription initially
       // required if using `recommended: true`
       defaultSubscription: 'type = "track"'